Ewlfq/jpicture/README.md

 jPicture
 ========
-A jQuery plugin to load pictures on the right viewport
+A jQuery plugin to load pictures on the right viewport.
+Reduce your traffic and load your images async.

 Usage
 -----